ChloeJaro/dl_mouse_human/README.md

 ## License:
-This project is licensed under the Creative Commons Attribution 4.0 International License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the Creative Commons Attribution 4.0 International License (CC-BY-NC).
+See the LICENSE file for details.